flow-hydraulics/flow-wallet-api/README.md

 # Flow Wallet API Demo (Node.js + express)

-This is a demonstration of a RESTful API that implements a simple custodial wallet for the Flow blockchain.
+This is a demonstration of a RESTful API that implements a simple custodial wallet service for the Flow blockchain.

 ## Functionality